SrilalithaN/code_refactor/readme.md

 # Overview

-The purpose of this project is to  make my website more accessible.
-I want to use "dry" principle of coding to make the code clean and hence making the website optimised for search engines.
+The purpose of this project is to  make the website more accessible.
+The "dry" principle of coding is used to make the code clean and hence making the website optimised for search engines.

 # Steps to acheive the goal